Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

-- Goedert's stat line this year shows 56 catches for 830 yards and four touchdowns.
-He averages 48.8 receiving yards per game and has been targeted 76 times.
+- Goedert has 56 catches on 76 targets for 830 yards and four touchdowns, averaging 48.8 yards per game.

-- So far this season, 15.4% of the 494 passes thrown by his team have gone Goedert's way.
+- Goedert has been the target of 76 of his team's 494 passing attempts this season, or 15.4% of the target share.

 - With six targets in the red zone this season, Goedert has been on the receiving end of 9.7% of his team's 62 red zone pass attempts.

-- The Eagles have called a pass in 47.3% of their plays from scrimmage this year while running the ball 52.7% of the time.
+- The Eagles have thrown the football in 47.3% of their plays from scrimmage this year while staying on the ground 52.7% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Goedert's matchup with the Buccaneers.